TheMody/GeneDiffusion/README.md

 ```
 $ python train.py
 ```
-The scrip expects the sigSNPs_pca.features.pkl to be in the data/sigSNPs_pca.features.pkl path.
+The script expects the sigSNPs_pca.features.pkl to be in the data/sigSNPs_pca.features.pkl path.
 This data is not provided by this repository.